901.8 System Voltage

 The department standard is either 480-volt or 240-volt multiple circuit systems.
 The following guidelines are to be used to determine the system voltage:

 - Basic Intersection Lighting (signal post systems are 120-volt).

 - Basic Interchange Lighting at Diamond Interchanges.

 Lighting system voltages cannot be mixed in a single interchange or system.
 Long cable runs may require an increase from 240 volts to 480 volts (see Voltage Drop and Wire Sizes).
 Both 240- and 480-volt secondary service are generally available at most locations.
 The availability of the desired system voltage is to be verified with the local utility company.

-If a municipality will operate and maintain lighting in accordance with our policy, other types of circuits may be used at the request of the municipality.
+If a municipality will operate and maintain lighting in accordance with MoDOT's policy, other types of circuits may be used at the request of the municipality.
 State-owned equipment is mounted as shown on standard plans or approved special drawings.
 Utility-owned equipment is mounted in accordance with practices of the utility company.

 901.8.2 Conduit and Cable

 Circuiting from control station to lights is to follow the shortest possible route using current design standards.
 All circuits are underground, using cable-conduit with single conductor cables of the proper size so voltage drop will not exceed 5% of the rated voltage. #8 AWG (10 mm2) cable is the minimum size to be used.
 All rigid conduit carrying cable-conduit under pavement and shoulder is to have a 3 in. minimum diameter.
 Rigid conduit carrying cable-conduit located elsewhere is to have a 2 in. minimum diameter.
 Pushed conduits are 4 in. or larger.
 The amount of cable-conduit under pavement and shoulders is to be kept to a minimum.
 Where practical, cable-conduit runs parallel to the roadway are to be installed outside the shoulder.